Here are some interesting Morocco facts which were chosen and researched by kids especially for kids.

 Children go to primary school for six years, then they move on to middle school and high school.
 Nine years of basic education for children from 6 - 15 years are free and compulsory.
 Drop out rates from middle and high school are still high, especially in rural areas.

 The most popular sports in Morocco are soccer (football) and athletics.
+Morocco will be co-hosting the Soccer World Cup in 2030, together with Spain and Portugal.

 Moroccan Arabic is the main working language in Morocco, the official languages are Arabic and Berber.